Paul Natkin & The Moment of Truth Collection

 Natkin: Moment of Truth

-Paul Natkin’s first book, Natkin: The Moment of Truth will arrive at bookstores in summer 2022.
+Paul Natkin’s first book, Natkin: The Moment of Truth is available for order now.
 This 288-page, casebound monograph, priced at $55 USD, contains work that spans nearly four decades, covering every music genre from jazz and country to punk, blues, rock & hip hop.
 Paul photographed in an era when photographers had unfettered access to shows and artists, often traveling with the band to bars, theaters, arenas and even their homes.

 Paul toured with The Rolling Stones on their 1989 Steel Wheels Tour and Keith Richards’ solo tour, and is well-known for his stage work with some of the most prominent blues and jazz players in the country.
 In 2000, Paul even traveled with the Beach Boys’ Brian Wilson’s as road manager.
 Over his career as a photographer, Paul estimates he has attended over 10,000 shows and photographed over 4,500 artists (some more than 50 times), perfecting his instincts to capture the “decisive moment.”